 • Housing quality — affects health, socio-emotional, educational, and behavioral outcomes as well as household finances (e.g., inefficient heating and cooling systems)

-• Housing affordability — impacts saving accumulation as well as mental and physical well-being due to financial stress and house-crowding
+• Housing affordability — impacts saving accumulation as well as mental and physical well-being due to financial stress and house crowding

-• Housing stability — influences academic achievement, job continuity, emotional health, and ability to form community ties due to costly, stressful, and disruptive moves
+• Housing stability — influences academic achievement, job continuity, emotional health, and the ability to form community ties due to costly, stressful, and disruptive moves

 • Housing that builds assets and wealth — wealth from home equity is a leading driver of economic mobility but is often restricted to homeowners, cutting renters out of the equation